"""High level runners for atomistic simulations.

 model_outputs = model(sub_state)

-static_state = StaticState(
+static_state = StaticState.from_state(

 energy=model_outputs["energy"],